geodynamics/software_template/README.md

 Include links where to find additional information, such as:
  - The official website at ...
  - The current manual at ...
- - How to cite our software: e.g. https://geodynamics.org/cig/abc
  - A link to the forum or mailing list, e.g. https://community.geodynamics.org/
  - Any upstream projects you would like to acknowledge
  - Names and email addresses of the maintainers and/or AUTHORS